 If you haven’t heard of Canva, where have you been hiding?
 It is the most useful web based application for digital design.
 See all those images I make for each of my posts?
 They are all made on Canva!

 Now to make prints.
 First, take some inspiration from the world of Etsy and get a design in mind.
 I decided to go for a never stop exploring visual design and then a ‘be kind’ rainbow and ‘play, dream, explore’ below.
 I used a free trial to make these, meaning all the premium art and fonts were accessible, designed them, downloaded them and sent them to Snapfish for printing.
 We then popped to a discount store for some cheap but reasonably nice frames and got a pack of 3M Command strips and we were away.

-Handmake Wire Words
+Handmake Wire Words and Graphics

 I really wanted some wire words after finding them on Instagram, but at £8 – 11 per design, I thought id give it a go myself.
 For this I found some knitted rope on Amazon, and some easily mouldable copper wire.
 I then had a mare getting the wire into the knitted rope, but when I did, it was fun seeing what I could come up with.
 I then went and made a ‘play’ and ‘explore’ word wire and later added a dinosaur and rocket.

 Giving Munchkin his own space also fits with our Montessori way of parenting.
 It gives him some ownership and a space he knows is his.
 A space he can have his snack, find his morning milk, play, paint, draw and enjoy.

 What do you think?
 Let me know in the comments!